sunriseapps/imagesorcery-mcp/README.md

 4. "Rotate my image 'photo.jpg' by 45 degrees and save it as 'rotated_photo.jpg'"
 5. "Detect objects in my image 'photo.jpg' with a confidence threshold of 0.4"
 6. "List all available models in the models directory"
+7. "Add text 'Hello World' at position (50,50) and 'Copyright 2023' at the bottom right corner of my image 'photo.jpg'"

 ## Contributing